moves-rwth/cbmc-with-kInduction/README.md

 ## Prerequisites

 You will need `pycparser`, `pycparserext`, `pyyaml` and `psutil`.
-All packages are conveniently available via `pip`, although it is recommended that a current version of `pycparserext` is installed from [source] (https://github.com/inducer/pycparserext), as the PyPI version is quite outdated.
+All packages are conveniently available via `pip`, although it is recommended that a current version of `pycparserext` is installed from [source](https://github.com/inducer/pycparserext), as the PyPI version is quite outdated.

 For dealing with generated witnesses, the package `lxml` is necessary as well.